 What’s equally exciting for me is the possibility that it could be your year of recovery too.
 Before you say, “No, it won’t be,” I think the truth is, that you, we, don’t know that.
 Rather, the question should be, “What do I have to do to feel better?
 What can I do to make this year better than the last?”
 As I often say, you may not be able to change the cards you’ve been dealt, but you have no excuse not to try.

 Join our Facebook Page – The Road To Mental Wellness

-You see the great thing about effort is, it’s always in your control.
+You see, the great thing about effort is that it’s always in your control.
 And before you tell me that it can’t be done because of your depression, let me say: yes, there are moments where you can’t, that’s true.
 And secondly, you can set limits with mental-illness episodes.
 Don’t believe me?
 Well, what if I told you that you can customize your success?
 “How?” you ask.
-Well, you can start to redefine what your definition of sucess is.
-Instead of being overcome completely by depression, set a limit of a few down days.
+Well, you can start to redefine what your definition of success is.
+Instead of being overcome completely by depression, set a limit of a few “down” days.
 From there, move to a new task as tolerated.
 No matter how tiny the task, it’s action and thus progress.